M.Sc./Diploma/Certificate in Community Pharmacy

 Timeline 2: P.Grad.
 Cert.
 1 year part-time, P.Grad.
 Dip 2 years part-time, MSc.
 3 years part-time.
 (It is possible in this timeline to progress more gradually towards the M.Sc., accumulating blocks of 30 ECTS credits at a time, exiting and resuming the course between blocks).

-Closing Date: 31st July 2016.
+Closing Date: 30th June Annually.
 In limited circumstances, late applications may be considered; please consult course staff.

 Application: Applications for this course should be made online through this link